-It is a violation of this policy for an employee to knowingly make a false report of discrimination, harassment, bullying, sexual misconduct or retaliation.
+It is a violation of this policy to knowingly make a false report of discrimination, harassment, bullying, sexual misconduct or retaliation.
 An employee who is found to knowingly make a false report is subject to disciplinary action, as set forth in section Applicable Procedures B. 5, above.